Kansas Geological Survey, Public Information Circular (PIC) 36

 A complete version of this PIC is available as a pdf document.

-Rex C. Buchanan, K. David Newell, Catherine S. Evans, and Richard D. Miller
+Rex C. Buchanan, K. David Newell, Catherine S. Evans, Richard D. Miller, and Shelby L. Peterie

 Kansas Geological Survey

 Earthquake activity in the Earth's crust is known as seismicity.
 When linked to human activities, it is commonly referred to as "induced seismicity."
 Industries that have been associated with induced seismicity include oil and gas production, mining, geothermal energy production, construction, underground nuclear testing, and impoundment of large reservoirs (National Research Council, 2012).

 In the early 2000s, concern began to grow over an increase in the number of earthquakes in the vicinity of oil and gas exploration and production operations, particularly in Oklahoma, Arkansas, Ohio, Colorado, and Texas.
 Horizontal drilling in conjunction with hydraulic fracturing, popularly called "fracking," has often been singled out for blame in the public discourse.
 The actual process of hydraulic fracturing, however, has been confirmed as the cause of felt earthquakes only a few times worldwide.
 More often, detected seismic activity associated with oil and gas operations is thought to be triggered when wastewater is injected into disposal wells.
 In Kansas, both conventional and hydraulic fracturing processes produce saltwater along with oil and gas.
 In the disposal process, waste products--including saltwater and recovered hydraulic fracturing fluids--are injected into deep and confined porous rock.